|

 204. excrescence

-something that bulges out or is protuberant or projects from its surroundings
+something that bulges out or projects from its surroundings

 205. usufruct

-a legal right to use and derive profit from property belonging to someone else provided that the property itself is not injured in any way
+a legal right to use and profit from someone else's property

 206. prevaricate